-The total interchange stops was obtained by adding the number of stops on all approaches, as shown in Figure 6.
-Several observations can be summarized from the results.
+The total stops was obtained by adding the number of stops on all approaches, as shown in (Figure 7).
+Some observations can be summarized from the results.
 Total interchange stops tends to decrease as the ramp spacing increases for both types of phasings in general.
 The performance based on the number of stops is also dependent on traffic patterns.
 As expected, Type B phasing showed better performance than type A phasing when frontage demand was heavy.
 Type A phasing provided less number of stops than type B phasing when there was an unbalanced demand between the two intersections (i.e., scenario A).
 As described in the previous section, type A phasing provides longer internal left-turn phases than type B phasing, so it is a better strategy in terms of progression of arterial traffic flow.
 In this case, the trend was obvious and consistent for all range of spacings.
-Type A phasing also gave better results than type B phasing for long ramp spacings (i.e., 800 ft) for all scenarios.
+Type A phasing also gave better results than type B phasing for long ramp spacings(i.e., 800ft) for all scenarios.
 Similar interpretation can be applied for the balanced traffic pattern of scenario B.

-Mixed results were observed for the ramp spacings between 260 ft and 600 ft.
-Type A phasing produced less stop operation in 20 out of 36 total simulation outputs for these ramp spacings (i.e., 3 replications 4 traffic patterns 3 ramp spacings).
-Among the variables investigated, the number of stops was the most sensitive variable between the two systems.
+Mixed results were observed for the ramp spacings between 260ft and 600ft.
+Type A phasing produced less stop operation in 20 out of 36 total simulation outputs for these ramp spacings(i.e., 3 replications \4 traffic patterns \3 ramp spacings).
+Between the two performance variables investigated, the total stops was a useful variable to differentiate the performance of the two three-phase systems.